whjms/loadtool/README.md

 loadtool
 ========

-A load estimation automation tool written for Brampton Engineering
+A load estimation automation tool written for Brampton Engineering.
+Developed with Eclipse.